Top ReactJS Interview Questions for Developers

 useCallback: The

-hook is used to memoize functions, ensuring that a function is not re-created on every render.import React, { useState, useCallback } from 'react'; const Button = ({ onClick }) => { console.log('Button rendered'); return <button onClick={onClick}>Click me</button>; }; const App = () => { const [count, setCount] = useState(0); const handleClick = useCallback(() => { setCount(count + 1); }, [count]); return ( <div> <p>Count: {count}</p> <Button onClick={handleClick} /> </div> ); };
+useCallbackhook is used to memoize functions, ensuring that a function is not re-created on every render.import React, { useState, useCallback } from 'react'; const Button = ({ onClick }) => { console.log('Button rendered'); return <button onClick={onClick}>Click me</button>; }; const App = () => { const [count, setCount] = useState(0); const handleClick = useCallback(() => { setCount(count + 1); }, [count]); return ( <div> <p>Count: {count}</p> <Button onClick={handleClick} /> </div> ); };useCallbackmemoizes thehandleClickfunction to prevent unnecessary re-creations of the function on each render.

 Benefits of React Hooks: